James-PriestleyDev/To-Do-List/README.md

 Font style - TBC
 Favicon image will be an image of a list.

+To-Do list will have an input form with a submit button.
+Once a submission is made it'll create a ul list.
+Against each list item will be a 'complete' button which will remove the item from the list.

 ### JS Functions

-I will need a function which takes a user's text input and displays their input to the webapp

-I will need the input function to also alert the user when they attempt to submit an empty input box to the webapp.
+I will need a function which takes a user's text input and displays their input to the webapp the input function will also alert the user when they attempt to submit an empty input box to the webapp.
 'Invalid submission'

 I will need a function to tally up the users inputs and display this to the webapp The function will also need to tally up completed/outstanding tasks.